anass-b/quotes/README.md

+# Quotes
-# Kotlin, Spring Boot, Angular Material and Chart.js based Quote Voting Web App
+Quotes is a voting sample application based on Kotlin, Spring, Angular and Chart.js
 ![](./docs/screenshot.png)
 ## Features
 - Upvote/Downvote a quote